-- A.4.3.A A resit is a further attempt of any assessment component within a module that has been failed at a previous attempt. - A.4.3.A.i The full merit mark for the component will be recorded but the maximum overall mark for such a module successfully passed following a resit is 50% unless extenuating circumstances apply.

-- A.3.4.A.ii Where the mark for any resit component is lower than the previously submitted first sit mark, the first sit mark shall stand. - A.4.3.B Resits will only be allowed as an attempt to retrieve an initial failure and will not be allowed with a view to improving performance in any component of assessment where the pass standard has been met, except where the University Extenuating Circumstances Panel approves a claim relating to the assessment. - A.4.3.C Where an approved claim for Extenuating Circumstances exists, a resit of a module may be uncapped. - A.4.3.D Boards of Examiners will determine students' resit entitlement up to a maximum of 60 credits of the first 120 credits attempted and an additional 60 credits constituting the final 60 credits of the award.
-Students will have the right to one resit per component in these credits. - A.4.3.E If a student has compensated modules and achieves the progression standard or has sufficient credits to be made a final award, the Board of Examiners will make a decision on current performance and not grant further assessment opportunities.
-In such cases students wishing to be reassessed in compensated modules may request this by emailing Student Administration.
-This must be done prior to the agreed submission deadline for any reassessment opportunity. - A.4.3.F Students entering with advanced standing will have the right to retrieve an initial failure by one resit of any module up to a maximum of 50% of the credits being studied. - A.4.3.G Where a student has exhausted all resit opportunities and has not met the general pass standard, they will be deemed to have failed and their enrolment on the programme terminated.
+- A.4.3.A A resit is a further attempt of any assessment component within a module that has been failed at a previous attempt. - A.4.3.A.i The full merit mark for the component will be recorded but the maximum overall mark for such a module successfully passed following a resit is 50% unless extenuating circumstances apply. - A.3.4.A.ii Where the mark for any resit component is lower than the previously submitted first sit mark, the first sit mark shall stand. - A.4.3.B Resits will only be allowed as an attempt to retrieve an initial failure and will not be allowed with a view to improving performance in any component of assessment where the pass standard has been met, except where the University Extenuating Circumstances Panel approves a claim relating to the assessment. - A.4.3.C Where an approved claim for Extenuating Circumstances exists, a resit of a module may be uncapped. - A.4.3.D Boards of Examiners will grant resit entitlement at the end of each teaching semester.
+Students will have the right to one resit in each failed component of a module. - A.4.3.E Where a student has exhausted all resit opportunities and has not met the general pass standard, they will be deemed to have failed and their enrolment on the programme terminated.
+The appropriate exit award will be awarded. - A.4.4.F Where an exit award has been made students cannot subsequently attain the original award with the same title via an alternative mode of study. - A.4.3.G Where a student has exhausted all resit opportunities and has not met the general pass standard, they will be deemed to have failed and their enrolment on the programme terminated.
 Any appropriate exit award will be awarded. - A.4.3.H Where a student has been assessed for an award and the Board of Examiners has recommended that the student can be awarded only an exit award and has made no provision for the student to be reassessed for the original award, the student cannot subsequently attain the original award with the same title via an alternative mode of study.